stelzinga/MF/MGT_80.Tools.md

 Migration is the process of moving entries from one location to another i.e., from a Log to another Log or to a Collection.
 In classic Bujo this is done by recopying the data and changing the original entry status to '<' or '>'.
 In BuJo it is achieved through cut-and-paste of data.
 There is no real reason to show on an entry that it has been moved and thus record it twice.
 Just move it!

 ### BuJo Setup
-The setup for BuJo within the Management Framework can be done in any notes app, using the following conventions:
+The setup for BuJo within the MF can be done in any notes app using the following conventions:

 Index
 The Index is composed of the list(s) of Notes which each Notes Software is capable of showing.
 The names of the notes follow Note Name Format rules as per [MGT: 99.Legend ## Note Name Format].
 The Index adjusts automatically each time a note is added or deleted so there is no need to maintain references to or from the Index.
 Alternatively, one can create a dedicated Note, or a section in a Note referencing other Sections and or Notes using the [ ... ] reference indicator.

 Logs
-These are the individual notes, specifically a note per Profile Tree Item.
-Each of these notes can contain that: notes, ideas, thoughts, or more formally, definitions, rules etc. related to the topic of the note.
-The logs for the Management Framework are by default the following notes:
+These are the individual notes, for the MF at least a note per Profile Tree Item.
+Each of these notes can contain that: scribbles of ideas, thoughts, or more formally, definitions, rules etc. related to the topic of the note.
+The logs for the MF are by default the following notes:

 MGT: 00.Management
 MGT: 01.Planning
 MGT: 02.
 Organising
 ...
-MGT: 10.Operations
-MGT: 11.Staff
 ...
 MGT: 51.
 Finance
 MGT: 51.HR
 ...
 ...
+MGT:80.Tools
+MGT:99.Legend

 Collections
 There are many collections by design of the notes framework:
 - Each note is a Collection
-- Each section in a note can be a Collection (sub-collection)
+- Each section in a note can be a Collection

-Note that he Management notes mentioned above are also a Collection.
+The Management notes mentioned above are thus also a Collection.

 ### 00.Management
-The note [MGT: 00.Management] is a special log, it has a flexible setup to reflect Management overall.
-Although the setup is flexible, it has the following recommended L1 sections which are derived from the Key deliverables for Management:
+The note MGT: 00.Management is a special log.
+It has a flexible setup to reflect Management overall.
+Although the setup is flexible, it has the following recommended L1 sections from the Key deliverables for Management:
 - Introduction
 - Scribble
 - Management Cycle